Gorilla Grodd: Fictional character biography

 During the Final Night, Grodd attempted to use a mystical talisman called the Heart of Darkness (normally effective only in eclipses) that brought out the 'inner beast' of humans, turning the population of the town of Leesburg into feral monsters, including Supergirl.
-However, Supergirl was eventually able to fight off Grodd's influence, allowing her to oppose Grodd until the sun was restored.
+However, Supergirl fights off Grodd's influence, allowing her to oppose Grodd until the sun was restored.
 Grodd is assumed killed when an icicle fell into him.

 One of Grodd's widest-ranging schemes was to arrange Solovar's assassination and manipulate Gorilla City into war against humanity, with the aid of a "shadow cabinet" of prominent gorillas called Simian Scarlet.
 In the course of this, Grodd absorbs too much neural energy from his fellow apes, leaving him with the intelligence of a normal gorilla.
 He has since recovered, and a failed attempt to set up a base in Florida leads to his capture and incarceration in Iron Heights.

 Grodd had been trapped inside the human body of an overweight street bum.
 He was attacked by a gang known as the Vultures.
 One of them commented on how their member Iggo had the strength of a gorilla, which reminded Grodd of his true form.
 Suddenly changing back to his original shape and size, he quickly defeated the gang, making them believe that they are burning in molten lava by using his telepathic abilities.
 Reading the minds of the crooks, he saw that one of the former members of their gang was a friend of the Flash, and a plan began to form in his mind.

 Grodd found another space rock, identical to the one that had given him his powers, and contacted Hector Hammond, a human who had also gained similar powers.
 Grodd was able to take control of Gorilla City after increasing his evolutionary abilities but was defeated once more.

 Grodd is also seen in the Superman/Batman arc "Public Enemies" controlling numerous villains and heroes to take down Superman and Batman for the prize of one billion dollars offered by then U.S. President Lex Luthor.
 Despite his use of foes such as Mongul, Solomon Grundy, Lady Shiva, and Nightshade, Batman is able to deduce the mind behind the attacks and they quickly dispose of Grodd.

-He is responsible for Hunter Zolomon's crippling, resulting in the man's transformation into the villainous Zoom after trying to change the event to never have happened.
-Hunter would often think about how Grodd used him as a plaything in that fight while talking this over with the Flash.
+Grodd is responsible for Hunter Zolomon's crippling, resulting in the man's transformation into the villainous Zoom after trying to change the event to never have happened.
+Zolomon would often think about how Grodd used him as a plaything in that fight while talking this over with the Flash.

 In Birds of Prey, Grodd makes a deal with Grimm to get Blockbuster an ape heart.

 In the JLA Classified story arc, Grodd and his forces attack the Ultramarine Corps.
 Grodd has most of the citizens they are protecting killed.
 He personally eats some of the humans.
 During the course of this incident, Beryl informs the team that Grodd ranks number three on the latest "Global Most Wanted".